shuiallen/p4.nanners.biz/README.md

 You must create a user, sign in to use the site

-TBD: <supply existing user/pw for grader to use>

 You can view your profile  (All code from P2)
 - Fixed my update profile code from P2, which I broke by adding some error checking